ved-mohan/InvestingInPublicSchools/README.md

 Ridge Regression was performed at two alpha levels, where a higher α value typically corresponds to more restriction on the coefficients and a low α corresponds to more generalization.

 Model Performance:
-* Ridge Regression Train Score w/ low alpha: .46036
+* Ridge Regression Train Score with low alpha: .46036
-* Ridge Regression Test Score w/ high alpha: .11272
+* Ridge Regression Test Score with high alpha: .11272
-* Ridge Regression Train Score w/ low alpha: .02249
+* Ridge Regression Train Score with low alpha: .02249
-* Ridge Regression Test Score w/ lhigh alpha: .01770
+* Ridge Regression Test Score with high alpha: .01770

 ![Image 7](project7.PNG)